-We are excited to announce the 4th annual Front Range Microbiome Symposium this spring on April 18th-19th, 2024!
+We are excited to announce the 5th annual Front Range Microbiome Symposium this spring on April 24th-25th, 2025!

 The Front Range of the Rocky Mountains is a hotbed of scientific research and innovation in microbiome science.
 From Colorado to Wyoming, scientists are leading ground-breaking microbial ecology research across humans, animals, the environment, and agriculture.
 Can we amplify this world-class science with better cross-pollination across labs and institutions?

-With the goal of cultivating new symbiosis between Front Range researchers, the CSU Microbiome Initiative and Graduate Researchers Across Microbiomes (GRAM) is hosting the 4th annual Front Range Microbiome Symposium.
-Please join us to kick off the event on Thursday, April 18th with an evening mixer at Gilded Goat Brewing Co, and stay through Friday, April 19th for excellent keynote & invited speakers as well as presentations and posters by faculty and early career scientists from universities, organizations, and industries across our region.
+With the goal of cultivating new symbiosis between Front Range researchers, the CSU Microbiome Initiative and Group of Researchers Across Microbiomes (GRAM) is hosting the 5th annual Front Range Microbiome Symposium.
+Please join us to kick off the event on Thursday, April 24th with a professional development session in Denver at the CSU Spur campus, followed by an evening mixer on the rooftop of the VIB hotel in Denver’s RiNo District.
+Stay with us through Friday, April 25th for excellent keynotes, invited speakers, as well as presentations and posters from faculty and early career scientists representing universities, organizations, and industries across the region.

-The symposium will be hosted by CSU at the CSU Alumni Center on the east side of Canvas Stadium.
-This generous venue and our uncongested schedule allows for abundant opportunities to meet and network with Front Range microbiome neighbors.
+The symposium has been so successful over the past four years that we’ve outgrown our previous space and will be relocating to a larger venue in Denver at the CSU Spur Campus, Hydro Confluence Theater, on National Western Drive.
+This generous venue and our more flexible schedule allow for abundant opportunities to meet and network with Front Range microbiome neighbors.
 We look forward to seeing you there!

-Learn more about the CSU Microbiome Initiative and CSU Microbiome Network at https://www.research.colostate.edu/microbiome/, and follow us on twitter @CSUmicrobiome
+Learn more about the CSU Microbiome Initiative and CSU Microbiome Network at https://www.research.colostate.edu/microbiome/.

 Learn more about GRAM on Twitter: @GRAM_CSU